ugoertz/kombilo/doc/tutorial.rst

 This document give you a step-by-step tutorial to setting up Kombilo and to getting started with the program.

+.. _getting-started:

 Getting started
 ===============

-The :ref:`Installation` section explains how to install Kombilo and how to start the program.
+The :ref:`quick-start` section explains how to install Kombilo and how to start the program.

 When you start Kombilo, the **main window** will open, with a go board in the middle, some widgets which belong to the SGF editor on the left, and